 So what in the world are the Starbucks, McDonald’s and Costa Coffee’s to do?? ….
 We have the answer, and believe you me, you will be impressed at what our ‘magic recipe’ can do!

 We are calling all coffee companies in the U.K. and beyond to contact us.
 We need to be thinking about our planet and what state we will leave it in for future generations.
-Breakdown Plastic can help turn this mess into organic waste and even clean energy.
+Change Plastic for Good can help turn this mess into organic waste and even clean energy.
 Follow us on our social media and help us in our mission to rid the world of plastic waste.

 Here is the link to the article that prompted me to write this blog post.